tjworks/tapdata-docs-en/docs/pipeline-tutorial/excel-to-mysql.md

    1. Set up the basic settings for the node.

       ![Microsoft Excel Data Source Settings](../images/data_develop_excel.png)
-      * **Node name**: Defaults to connection name, you can also set a name that has business significance.
+      * **Node Name**: Defaults to connection name, you can also set a name that has business significance.
       * **Model Name**: It is suggested that the model name be the same as the Excel file that will be imported.
       * **Include Reg**: The default is `* .xls, * .xlsx`, which means that all files in XLS/XLSX format will be searched.
 Currently, only `*` fuzzy matches are supported, and regular expressions are not supported.
       * **Exclude Regs**: Default is empty, i.e. no Excel files are filtered.